MarcelloSystems/touchscroll/README.md

 # What to be aware of
 **Attach touchscroll** to elements you are going to keep around through the cycle of your application.
 Backbone view elements is an example of that.
 If you are changing DOM content, attach the touchscroll to a higher order DOM element, even the body could have the touchscroll, and then use delegation instead.

 **Sizing scrollable areas** can be quite difficult.
 We recommend to use the CSS calc method.
-See examples below
+See examples below.
+We also recommend to use box-sizing: border-box, when adding borders and padding to elements that are part of the calculated areas.
+Also example below.

 # How to use